How to choose an Entity Extraction product

 Entity Extraction Is Essential for Organizations to Maximize the Value of Their Unstructured Data

-Entity Extraction is advanced AI technology that recognizes key concepts in unstructured text and converts them into semantically structured data.
+Entity Extraction (also known as Named Entity Recognition) is advanced AI technology that recognizes key concepts in unstructured text and converts them into semantically structured data.
 It was pioneered in the nineties through funding primarily from the US Government in order to develop a technology that could make sense of the very large amounts of unstructured data that the Government increasingly had to deal with.
 As one of the Government managers behind the technology once said:

 “We sure knew how to collect all sorts of unstructured data, but we didn’t have any tools for finding the critical things in it and converting them into useful intelligence.”